bee-squared/cryptocurrency/README.md

+# Cryptocurrency
-# Cryptocurrency is a single-page app for viewing the historical price data for cryptocurrency.
+Cryptocurrency is a single-page app for viewing the historical price data for cryptocurrency.

 ## Built With
 - ReactJS